200 W Washington Street, Room 421

 Her trial experience as an attorney includes three felony jury trials and hundreds of bench trials in the areas of collections, personal injury, custody issues, and real estate property boundaries.
 Judge Weissmann has also presided as a hearing officer over two attorney reinstatement cases.

 She also served as an appellate advocate for Indiana’s Juvenile Defense Project, a program aimed at improving access to justice for juveniles facing potential incarceration.
-She has been a member of the Indiana Supreme Court Disciplinary Commission since 2013, and, while chair of the Commission, she contributed to and organized the Commission’s first ethics advisory opinion.
+She was a member of the Indiana Supreme Court Disciplinary Commission from 2013 to 2023, and, while chair of the Commission, she contributed to and organized the Commission’s first ethics advisory opinion.
 In 2017, she was named a Fellow by the Indiana Bar Foundation for her efforts with the economically disadvantaged.
-She also authored the article, “An Independent Judiciary, The Shield of a Free Society,” published in the American Bar Association Council of Appellate Lawyers’ newsletter, Appellate Issues.

-Judge Weissmann is an active member of the Indiana State Bar Association (ISBA), currently serving as the 1st District Representative for the Appellate Practice Section and past-chair of the Unauthorized Practice of Law Committee; the Indianapolis Bar Association; Indianapolis Lawyers Club; the National Counsel of Law Disciplinary Board (NCLDB), and the National Organization of Bar Counsel (NOBC).
-She is co-chair of Hoosier CLE's Annual Indiana Law Survey; a frequent speaker and facilitator for the Public Defender Council and other organizations; and has presented for the NCLDB.
+Judge Weissmann is an active member of the Indiana State Bar Association, currently serving as the 1st District Representative for the Appellate Practice Section and past-chair of the Unauthorized Practice of Law Committee.
+She also belongs to the American Bar Association; the Indiana Judges Association; the Indianapolis Lawyers Club; and the National Association of Women Judges.
+She served as co-chair of Hoosier CLE’s Annual Indiana Law Survey from 2021-2024; is a frequent speaker and facilitator for the Public Defender Council and other organizations; and has presented for the National Counsel of Law Disciplinary Boards (NCLDB).
 She is a lifetime member of the Girl Scouts and the Indiana University Alumni Association.

-A proponent of civics education, Judge Weissmann created a constitutional program for elementary school students in 2001, and she regularly presents it to local Indiana classrooms.
-Recently, Judge Weissmann researched and authored Emerging Adults: How Specialty Courts Can Provide Life Changing Intervention, 55 Ind.
+A proponent of civics education, Judge Weissmann created a constitutional program for elementary school students in 2001, and she regularly presents it to local Indiana classrooms (see links below).
+Recently, Judge Weissmann researched and authored Redefining Justice for Emerging Adults, 55 Ind.
 L. Rev. 53 (2022).

-In her free time, Judge Weissmann likes to read, write poetry, listen to podcasts, spend time with her children, meditate, and teach free aerobics classes.
-She enjoys running and recently finished her fifteenth half-marathon.
+In her free time, Judge Weissmann likes to read, listen to podcasts, and spend time with her adult children.
+She enjoys running and recently finished her 28th half-marathon.

 Judge Weissmann has developed the following lessons where you can get to know the signers through role play: